|Assoc Prof Ser Wee|

 - Optofluidic System For Bacteria Detection and Identification

-- Parameter Estimation for Convolutional Codes In The Presence of Bit Errors
+- Sub-Project 6 - Parameter Estimation for Convolutional Codes in the Presence of Bit Errors

 - W Ser, H W Chen and Z L Yu.
 (2007).
 Self-Calibration based Robust Nearfield Adaptive Beamforming for Microphone Array.
 IEEE Transactions on Circuits and Systems Part II-Express Briefs, 54(3), 267 - 271.